 There are two main types of online doctorate degrees awarded by universities in the United States: research and professional.
 Research doctorates are typified by relevant classwork, exams and defense of a thesis or dissertation.
 The dissertation is an original work by the student designed to enhance human knowledge in the field of study.
 Professional doctorate degrees are those that require degrees for licensure in the field, and usually have a residency or other professional experience requirement in addition to its educational requirements.

 One of the most important aspects to consider when choosing an online doctorate degree is the accreditation of the program or school that offers it.
 The U.S. Department of Education publishes a list of nationally recognized accrediting agencies for higher education each year.
 When pursuing a doctorate degree, it's especially important to ensure that the time and effort spent in earning the degree will be recognized as rigorous to the professional field the student will enter after graduation.

-Comprehensive List of Online Colleges & Universities for a Doctorate Degree Degree
+Comprehensive List of Colleges & Universities for an Online Doctorate Degree

 What is an Online Doctorate Degree?

 A doctorate degree's credit hour requirements vary with each program, but 60 credit hours for a doctorate degree is common.
 Most schools require a doctorate candidate to already have a master's degree in a related subject, although there are a growing number of doctoral degree programs that accept students directly following the receipt of an undergraduate degree.
 Other requirements often include letters of recommendation, statement of interest in the field of study and a documented history of relevant academic achievement.

 Professional doctorate degrees, those in which the degree is often required to be licensed to practice in the field, are often pursued early in a professional career.
 This could be directly after a student receives their master's degree in a related subject.
 Research degrees can be pursued at any time in an individual's career—early on to gain an advantage in the workplace or later on for either personal fulfillment or to continue moving forward in one's profession.